dombrant/100-days-of-code/r1-log.md

 ### R1D10 (January 13th, 2018)
 Another busy day.
 No coding unfortunately, but I did find the time to enjoy Traversy Media's [JSON Crash Course video](https://youtu.be/wI1CWzNtE-M).
 I always love watching one of his videos, and even though JSON seems like a shallow topic, it taught me a few things I didn't know before.

+### R1D11 (January 14th, 2018)
+Didn't get any coding into today.
+I did read Stephanie Drescher's ["Lint the Web Forward with Sonarwhal"](https://24ways.org/2017/lint-the-web-forward-with-sonarwhal/), which was  great.